About

 So I built the words.
 High Frequency Opioids.
 Compressed-Cycle Opioid Dependence.
 G-protein Biased Autonomic Dysregulation.
 Activation Slope Induction.

 Then I built the tools.
 The Volatility Density Index.
 The Pharmacologic Cycle Overwrite.
-The Kinetic exit.
+The Kinetic Bridge.

 Pivot exists because these populations needed something that didn't exist — engineered for their specific problem, not adapted from something else.